 - Seminar: Each first-year student is required to pass seminar courses for the duration of the study (except for the time studying abroad under the dual/joint degree program or other programs approved by the University).
 Those who failed have to pass at least two semesters of seminars.

-- Academic Dissertation Research: to be taken in four semesters.
+- Academic Dissertation Research: to be taken in two semesters.

 Doctoral degree program